Neeti Nijayiti

-Neeti-Nijayiti is a 1972 Indian Telugu-language comedy film directed by Singeetam Srinivasa Rao and produced by M. Lakshmikanta Reddy and H. V. Sanjeeva Reddy.
+Neeti-Nijayiti is a 1972 Indian Telugu-language comedy film written and directed by Singeetam Srinivasa Rao and produced by M. Lakshmikanta Reddy and H. V. Sanjeeva Reddy.
 The film stars Krishnam Raju and Kanchana.
 The dialogues were written by Pingali Nagendra Rao.
 The music was composed by S. Rajeswara Rao.
 The lyrics were penned by C. Narayana Reddy.
 It is the debut film of Singeetam Srinivasa Rao.